allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/DonationVotingMerkleDistributionVaultStrategy.md

 5. `updateDistribution`: Enables pool managers to update distribution metadata and Merkle root.
 6. `isDistributionSet`: Checks if the distribution is configured.
 7. `getRecipient`: Retrieves recipient details using their ID.
-8. `getInternalRecipientStatus`: Fetches the internal status of a recipient.

 ### Internal Functions